SpanishCat/py-wikipls/README.md

 This version of the package is written in Python.
 I plan to eventually make a copy of this one written in Rust (using PyO3 and maturin).
 Why Rust?
 It's an exercise for me, and it will be way faster and less error-prone

-# Languages
+# Plans
-Currently supports only English Wikipedia.
-More languages are planned in the future.
+- Support for more languages (Currently supports only English Wikipedia.
+- Dictionary
+- Citations
+- Possibly change package name to WikiAnaly or something else